On the vegetation of Iceland surf tip

 Characteristic species of Northern Iceland

 A beautifull heather species growing in the north is the Blue heath (Phyllodoce coerulea - Bláklukkulyng) .
 Blue heath (Phyllodoce coerulea - Bláklukkulyng) .
-It is only found in the central northern part of Iceland (the Akureyri region) and strangely enough also in one fjord valley in the far east (Loðmundarfjörður).
+It is only found in the central northern part of Iceland (the Akureyri region) and, surprisingly, also in one fjord valley in the far east (Loðmundarfjörður).
 An early flowering species restricted to the north is the Common Whitlowgrass (Erophila verna - Vorperla) .
 Common Whitlowgrass (Erophila verna - Vorperla) .
-This species - a common European early spring flower - probably owns its northern distribution by certainly having a snow-cover in winter.
+This species - a common European early spring flower - probably owes its northern distribution to the reliable snow cover in winter.
 A very characteristic species of the Mývatn region is the Hawkweed-leaved Treaclemustard (Erysimum hieracifolium - Aronsvöndur) .
 Hawkweed-leaved Treaclemustard (Erysimum hieracifolium - Aronsvöndur) . .

 Introduction -- Eastern Iceland -- Northern Iceland -- Southern Iceland -- South-western Iceland top